 Where You Can Test

-Exams are given at over 60 locations nationwide.
+The Associate Constructor Exam is given at over 60 locations nationwide.
 We partner with universities and Association Chapters to provide testing sites.
-Click here to find a site near you.
+Click here to find an Associate Constructor Exam site near you.

 Constructor Body of Knowledge

 The Constructor Certification Exams are based on the Constructor Body of Knowledge.
 This Body of Knowledge was established by content experts and maintained regularly.
 Click here to view the Body of Knowledge.

 Interesting in learning more about what is included in our body of knowledge?
 View our listing of references by clicking here.